INSIDE: When you’re shopping at Aldi use these tips to make your Aldi grocery shopping list as easy as possible. Plus, learn what to buy every time!

 - Canned vegetables

 - Baking items: flour, sugar, brown sugar, baking soda, baking powder, spices, chocolate chips

 - Bread crumbs

 - Chicken broth

-We find most of the refrigerated items are very good quality, however, you may want to try a one or two of each before you jump in and replace your regular brand, to make sure you like the flavor.
-These are the items we always purchase.
+Aldi also offers a selection of vegan brands.
+But you may want to try one or two of each of the following items before you jump in and replace your regular brands to be sure you like the flavor.

 - Cheese sticks